flanger001/pot_of_coffee/README.md

 `name` and `abbreviation` must be strings.
 `name` is not used at the moment, but it may be in the future.
 `table` must be a hash.
-I chose to provide three keys: `:strong`, `:normal`, and `:weak`, but you can use whatever you'd like.
+I chose to provide three keys: `:strong`, `:medium`, and `:mild`, but you can use whatever you'd like.

 ### Example
 ```ruby